 Option Description USB Provision Allows you to provision Intel AMT using the local provisioning file via a USB storage device.
 Enable USB Provision NOTE: When disabled, provisioning Intel AMT from a USB storage device is blocked.
 This option is not set by default.
-MEBx Hotkey in Low House Allows you to specify if the MEBx Hotkey function should be enabled when the system boots This option is set by default.
+MEBx Hotkey Allows you to specify if the MEBx Hotkey function should be enabled when the system boots